ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 In this post I'll go into how the pipeline is set up.

-First step is to enable the _Multi-stage pipelines_ preview feature:
+First step is to enable the _multi-stage pipelines_ preview feature:

 - Login to your Azure DevOps environment.
 - Click on your avatar in the top right corner.